ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/removing-user-from-restricted-users-portal-after-spam.md

 - Email the required recipients
 - Limit the notifications you get per day

+## Checking for and removing restrictions using PowerShell
+The PowerShell commands for Restricted Users are:
+- Get-BlockedSenderAddress: Run to retreive the list of users that are restricted from sending email
+- Remove-BlockedSenderAddress: Run to remove user(s) from being restricted

 ## For more information

 [Responding to a compromised email account](responding-to-a-compromised-email-account.md)